Editor's Note: The name of New American Security analyst Alex Sullivan was corrected.

 Guelleh's comments came in a week that saw a deal between Russia and China for procurement of the new S-400 air defense system and tensions between the US and China over Beijing's massive land reclamation efforts in the South China Sea.
 Yet the week also saw a rare visit by the command ship Blue Ridge, the flagship of the US Navy's 7th Fleet, to Zhanjiang, the base of China's South Sea Fleet.

-As for Africa, China is already financing several major infrastructure projects estimated to total more than $9 billion, including improved ports, airports and railway lines to landlocked Ethiopia, for whom Djibouti is a lifeline port.
+As for Africa, China is already financing several major infrastructure projects estimated to total more than $9 billion (8 billion euros), including improved ports, airports and railway lines to landlocked Ethiopia, for whom Djibouti is a lifeline port.

 France and Japan also have bases in the port, a former French colony that guards the entrance to the Red Sea and the Suez Canal, and which has been used by European and other international navies as a base in the fight against piracy from neighboring Somalia.